borgbackup/borgbackup.github.io/releases/borg-2.0.rst

     encrypt-and-mac, counter/nonce management will make borg more secure, easier to use and develop.

+- chunker improvements

+  - new and improved "buzhash64" chunker
+  - all chunker code is now in Cython (the buzhash chunker used to be a big, hard to maintain piece of C code that included file reading and buffer management). the file reading and buffer management code has been moved to a separate module.
+  - all chunkers now use the same input file reading code, that supports sparse files (and fmaps), posix_fadvise and buffer management.

 - command line interface cleanups

   - remote repository URLs default to relative paths, using an absolute path